acearun/managedsolutions/Documentation/Workloads/wli-configs.md

         }
     },
     "parameters": {
-        "telegrafUsername": "telegraf",
         "connections": [
-            "Server=mysqlserver.database.windows.net;Port=1433;Database=mydatabase;User Id=$telegrafUsername;Password=$telegrafPassword;"
+            "Server=mysqlserver.database.windows.net;Port=1433;Database=mydatabase;User Id=telegraf;Password=$telegrafPassword;"
         ]
     }
 }
 ```

 The key replacement token is the parameter `connections`.
-It specifies the skeleton of a connection string array which itself references other parameters and secrets.
+It specifies the skeleton of a connection string array which itself references other secrets.
 The resolved values of all tokens will generate a true connection string that will be merged with the profile config as specified in the templating code.

-For instance, the `connections` parameter references another parameter `telegrafUsername` which itself has a hard coded value `telegraf` set in the config.
-It also references `telegrafPassword` which happens to be a secret referece, whose value is retrieved by looking into the Azure Key Vault `https://mykeyvault.vault.azure.net` for secret name `sqlPassword`.
+For instance, the `connections` parameter references `telegrafPassword` which happens to be a secret referece, whose value is retrieved by looking into the Azure Key Vault `https://mykeyvault.vault.azure.net` for secret name `sqlPassword`.

 The per-machine config when combined with the profile config, generates a fully resolved configuration for the current machine, which has information of both `what` to collect and `where` to collect it from.

 ### Parameters
 Parameters are basically tokens that can be referenced in the profile configuration via JSON templating.
 Parameters have a name and a value; values can be any JSON type including objects and arrays.
 A parameter is referenced in the profile config using its name in this convention `.Parameters.<name>`.

-Parameters values can reference other parameters.
-In the example above, the parameter `connections` references the parameter `telegrafUsername` using the convention `$telegrafUsername`.
-You can use as many levels of references as needed for your scenario, the only requirement is that referenced parameters need to be defined above the ones using it.

-Parameters can also reference secrets in Key Vault using the same convention.
-For example, `connections` also references the secret `telegrafPassword` using the convention `$telegrafPassword`.
+Parameters can reference secrets in Key Vault using the same convention.
+For example, `connections` references the secret `telegrafPassword` using the convention `$telegrafPassword`.

 At run time, all parameters/secrets will be resolved and merged with the profile config to construct the actual config to be used on the machine.